 - A. Experienced IRB Reviewer: In order to serve as an Experienced IRB Reviewer and conduct reviews using the expedited procedure, the following criteria must be met: - 1.
 At least one year in any of the following roles: Designated Exempt Reviewer; Comprehensive Pre-Reviewer within the UAMS IRB Office; UAMS Human Subject Research Compliance Reviewer; or consistent service as an IRB Reviewer. - 2.
 Demonstrates a consistent and comprehensive pattern of reviewing assigned protocols as an IRB Reviewer; - 3.
 Willing to devote the appropriate amount of time to conduct the expedited reviews.
 This may be in addition to assignments for review with the convened IRB; - 4.
 Willing to undergo training in principles of reviewing, documenting and approving items using expedited procedures; - 5.
 Experience conducting, working in, or overseeing human subject research; and - 6.
 Recommendation by Chair and approval by the IRB Director. - B. Minor Modifications.
-Proposed changes that do not add more than minimal risk to the subjects or substantially change the study's aims or design.
-If procedures are added, the procedures must fall into one of the first 7 expedited categories below.
+Proposed changes on full board studies that do not add more than minimal risk to the subjects; do not substantially change the study's aims or design, and do not indicate a need to reconsider the criteria for approval.
+For expedited and exempt status studies, minor modifications are those that do not change the study's review type to a more restrictive type, e.g. exempt to expedited, or expedited to full board..